VenuriAmarasinghe/Cat_dog_detection_YOLO_Venuri_Amarasinghe/README.md

 ## Dataset

 The dataset used consists of labeled images containing cats and dogs.
 The images are annotated with bounding boxes, and the data is divided into two classes: **dog** and **cat**.
+Link : https://www.kaggle.com/datasets/andrewmvd/dog-and-cat-detection

 - **Number of images**: 500 for training, 100 for validation (80%/20% split).
 - **Annotations**: Pascal VOC format annotations were converted to YOLO format.